tonytvo/blog-generator/content/blog/financial-statement-analysis/index.md

 - https://www.oldschoolvalue.com/stock-valuation/analysing-financial-statements-and-aerogrow/
 - [old school value durable competitive advantage financial statement analysis](./durable-competitive-financial-statements-analysis.xlsx)

+## cash flow from operating activities

+- cash generated from operations reflects the ability of the organization to generate cash from its core business operations.
+- our starting point for the cash flow from operating activities is the net income (the bottom line on the income statement).

+- **net income**
+  - so this is our starting point.
+This number from the bottom of income statement.
+  - from this point, we need to adjust for all non-cash items.

 # balance sheet statement analysis
 - https://www.oldschoolvalue.com/stock-valuation/analyzing-financial-statements-circuit-city-balance-sheet/
 - [old school value durable competitive advantage financial statement analysis](./durable-competitive-financial-statements-analysis.xlsx)